Central African Republic

 These commitments were developed during workshops facilitated by the advisory group with Concordis’ support.
 They were ratified in the Paoua agreements of December 6 2019, the Bocaranga agreements of March 11th 2020, and the Lia agreements of May 2020.

 Among these commitments, all parties pledged to advocate dialogue to resolve their differences peacefully.
 The herders have accepted to respect the transhumance corridors, to pay the communal grazing taxes and to pay compensation for the destroyed fields.
-When asked about this commitment, Moussa Abraman, a member of the advisory group stated:

-This year, 114 people were trained in peacebuilding from 45 ethnic and social groups.
-They formed 3 local advisory groups, who met 18 times and organised 11 workshops.
-They made 45 policy recommendations that addressed barriers to peaceful transhumance and economic development.
 Agreements were also made between Chad and CAR on taxation of herders, and between armed groups, the army and UN peacekeepers on security protocols.

-News from CAR
+News from Central African Republic